 Certain statements contained in this Proxy Statement may not be based on historical facts and should be considered "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements may be identified by reference to a future period(s) or by the use of forward-looking terminology, such as "anticipate," "believe," "budget," "contemplate," "continue," estimate," "expect," "foresee," "intend," "indicate," "likely," "target," "plan," "positions," "prospects," "project," "predict," or "potential," by future conditional verbs such as "could," "may," "might," "should," "will," or "would," by variations of such words or by similar expressions.
-These forward-looking statements include, without limitation, those relating to the Company's future growth, revenue, expenses, asset quality, profitability, earnings, accretion, customer service, investment in and success of digital channels, critical accounting policies, net interest margin, non-interest revenue, market conditions related to and the impact of the Company's stock repurchase program, consumer habits, the Company to manage the impacts of the COVID-19 pandemic, the impacts of the Company's and its customers' participation in the Paycheck Protection Program, income tax deductions, credit quality, the level of credit losses from lending commitments, net interest revenue, interest rate sensitivity, loan loss experience, liquidity, capital resources, market risk, plans for investments in securities, effect of future litigation, acquisition strategy, legal and regulatory limitations and completition.
+These forward-looking statements include, without limitation, those relating to the Company's future growth, mergers and acquisitions and their expected benefits and effects, revenue, expenses, assets, asset quality, profitability, earnings, accretion, dividends, customer service, lending capacity and lending activity, investment in digital channels, critical accounting policies, net interest margin, non-interest revenue, market conditions related to and the impact of the Company's stock repurchase program, consumer behavior and liquidity, the Company's ability to recruit and retain key employees, the adequacy of the allowance for credit losses, the impacts of the Pandemic and the ability of the Company to manage the impacts of the Pandemic, the impacts of the Company's and its customers' participation in the Paycheck Protection Program, income tax deductions, credit quality, the level of credit losses from lending commitments, net interest revenue, interest rate sensitivity, loan loss experience, liquidity, capital resources, market risk, plans for investments in securities, effect of pending and future litigation, merger and acquisition strategy and activity, legal and regulatory limitations and compliance and competition.